 Nutrients, not ingredients

 If you’re like most pet parents, you look first at the ingredient list when choosing a pet food.
-But contrary to popular belief, the ingredient list actually tells very little about the quality of ingredients or nutritional adequacy of a dog or cat food.
 All ingredients used in a pet food recipe are listed in order of their weight, so ingredients with high water content — fresh meats and vegetables, for example — are listed before similar amounts of dry ingredients (such as lamb meal or duck meal).

 Where do you really need to look?